I am taking time off from editing until Fall 2020. I’m writing a new book myself.

 Proofreading and basic copy editing: $30 / hour

-Complex copy editing with content editing: $35 / hour
+Complex copy editing with some content editing: $35 / hour

 Writing book prefaces, introductions, marketing materials, and website copy: